eminorhan/silicon-menagerie/README.md

 model = load_model('dino_say_vitb14')
 ```

 This will download the corresponding pretrained checkpoint, store it in cache, build the right model architecture, and load the pretrained weights onto the model, all in one go!
 When you load a model, you will get a warning message that says something like `_IncompatibleKeys(missing_keys=[], unexpected_keys=...)`.
-This is because we're not loading the projection head used during DINO or Mugs pretraining, or the decoder model used during MAE pretraining.
+This is normal.
+This happens because we're not loading the projection head used during DINO or Mugs pretraining, or the decoder model used during MAE pretraining.
 We're only interested in the encoder backbone.

 ### Attaching a linear classifier head
 Please see the example code [here](https://github.com/eminorhan/dino/blob/master/eval_linear.py) to find out how to attach a linear classifier head to a pretrained model (either a resnext or a ViT model), and train or finetune it on a downstream classification task.